How to Become a Dentist

 What to Know Before Becoming a Dentist

 Unlike doctors, most dentists do not specialize and work as general dentists.
-However, the American Dental Association lists 12 dental specialties, which require a residency to practice.
-These residencies take 2-3 years to complete and will add to the cost of what it takes to become a dentist.
+However, the American Dental Association lists 12 dental specialties requiring residency.
+These residencies take 2-3 years to complete and will add to the cost of becoming a dentist.
 They include:

 - Dental anesthesiology